conan-io/conan-io.github.io/_posts/2022-07-14-New-conan-release-1-50.markdown

 ---
 layout: post
 comments: false
-title: "Conan 1.50: New CMakeToolchain.cache_variables, improving XCodeDeps support for components, fixes in CMake, MSBuild, XCode, many backports, minor changes, new tools, towards providing a 2.0 compatible recipe syntax."
+title: "Conan 1.50: New Conan 2.0 beta docs, new CMakeToolchain.cache_variables, improving XCodeDeps support for components, fixes in CMake, MSBuild, XCode, many backports, minor changes, new tools, towards providing a 2.0 compatible recipe syntax."
 meta_title: "Version 1.50 of Conan C++ Package Manager is Released"
 meta_description: "The new version features include new CMakeToolchain.cache_variables, improving XCodeDeps support for components, several fixes and much more"
 ---